Princess Beatrice

-Princess Beatrice (Beatrice Elizabeth Mary; born 8 August 1988) is a member of the British royal family.
-She is the elder daughter of Prince Andrew, Duke of York, and Sarah, Duchess of York.
-She is a niece of King Charles III and a granddaughter of Queen Elizabeth II.
-Born fifth in line of succession to the British throne, she is now ninth.
-She has a younger sister, Princess Eugenie.
+Princess Beatrice, Mrs Edoardo Mapelli Mozzi (Beatrice Elizabeth Mary; born 8 August 1988), is a member of the British royal family.
+She is the elder daughter of Andrew Mountbatten-Windsor and Sarah Ferguson, and a niece of King Charles III.
+Born fifth in the line of succession to the British throne, she is ninth as of 2025.

-Born in Portland Hospital, London, Beatrice attended St George's School, Ascot, before studying at Goldsmiths College, graduating with a bachelor's degree in history.
-She was briefly employed at the Foreign Office and Sony Pictures before joining software company Afiniti as Vice President of Strategic Partnerships.
-Beatrice also works privately with a number of charitable organisations, including the Teenage Cancer Trust and Outward Bound.
+Beatrice was educated at St George's School, Ascot, before reading history at Goldsmiths, University of London, where she graduated with a bachelor's degree.
+She has held roles at the Foreign Office and Sony Pictures, and currently serves as Vice-President of Strategic Partnerships at the software company Afiniti.
+In addition to her professional work, she supports several charitable organisations, including the Teenage Cancer Trust and Outward Bound.

-She married Edoardo Mapelli Mozzi, a property developer and English born Italian noble, in 2020.
-Their daughter Sienna Elizabeth was born in September 2021.
+In 2020, Beatrice married Edoardo Mapelli Mozzi, an English-born property developer with descent from Italian nobility.
+The couple have two daughters.

-Upon the death of Elizabeth II and the accession of King Charles III, Princess Beatrice became a Counsellor of State, a senior position within the royal family limited to the first four in the line of succession over the age of 21 and the sovereign's consort.